logikfabrik/uJet/docs/source/configuration.rst

 Assemblies to Scan
 ------------------
 uJet scans all assemblies in the app domain, looking for all types of type classes, by default.
-To limit the scan it's possible to declare assemblies to scan in `web.config`.
-Assemblies are added by full name.
+To limit the scan, it's possible to declare assemblies to scan in `web.config`.
+Assemblies are added by full name, case sensitive.
+No other assemblies in the app domain will be scanned.

 .. code-block:: xml